-In April 2018, Premier John Horgan appointed a Rental Housing Task Force that will advise on how to improve security and fairness for renters and rental housing providers throughout the province.
+In April 2018, Premier John Horgan appointed a Rental Housing Task Force to advise on how to improve security and fairness for renters and rental housing providers throughout the province.

-The task force is led by Vancouver-West End MLA Spencer Chandra Herbert, who serves as the Premier’s Advisor on Residential Tenancy.
-Herbert is working alongside MLAs Adam Olsen and Ronna-Rae Leonard on the three-member
+The task force is led by Vancouver-West End MLA Spencer Chandra Herbert, who serves as the Premier’s advisor on residential tenancy.
+Chandra Herbert is working alongside MLAs Adam Olsen and Ronna-Rae Leonard on the three-member task force.

 The Rental Housing Task Force has completed their final report and presented their recommendations for potential ways to modernize the policies and the laws that govern residential tenancy in B.C. to Premier John Horgan and Selina Robinson, Minister of Municipal Affairs and Housing.
 The recommendations are now under consideration.